 Famous products: Buffalo Mozzarella, Limoncello, San Marzano tomatoes

-Chef Jean’s tip: A thin, crispy-edged base is essential to any Neapolitan pizza.
+Chef David’s tip: A thin, crispy-edged base is essential to any Neapolitan pizza.
 To keep the base from drying out, cook at high temperature, ideally in a wood-fired oven at 800°F, for approx. 1 minute.

 Key ingredients: Fish, especially sea bream, tuna, swordfish, cuttlefish

 Famous products: Eggplants, peppers, pistachios, capers

 Chef David’s tip: When creating this vegetarian dish, the aim is a careful balance of sweet, sour and salty flavours.
 Caponata is great as a side to fish or loaded on crusty bread.